luphord/imgwrench/docs/usage.rst

 collage
 =======

 The `collage` subcommand creates a collage of all input images.
-Currently, the only method for image composition is based golden section of rectangles.
+The method for image composition is based on the `Blocked Recursive Image Composition (BRIC)` algorithm by C. Brian Atkins..

 Assuming a couple of images in the current directory, `collage` generates a collage in `img_0000.jpg` as follows: